dccruz/Codify-Academy-Classwork/Week 02/readme.md

 Exercise for Week 2<br>
-	1. In HTML: Create a nav tag with a class of navigation.
+	1. In HTML: Create a nav tag with a class of navigation. <br>
+	2. In HTML: Create one ul tag inside the nav tag, and inside the ul: 3 li tags.